soonyz06/Barra_Prototype/README.md

 SRPT
 ![srpt](img/SRPT.png)
-- SRPT and BMBL have exposures to VAL and MKT
+- SRPT and BMBL both have exposures to VAL and MKT